 Depending on the complexity and level of hardness necessary for a part, there can be significant benefits to using powdered metallurgy for production.

 Cost savings and high volume capacity are often the most significant manufacturing advantage of using powdered metals.
 Production is efficient with little to no material waste or additional machining.
 Unused powders are recycled back into the creation of additional powdered metal parts.

-The powdered metal forming method is faster too, often without the need for secondary machining operations, like chamfering or deburring, the manufacturing process and timeframe is considerably reduced.
+The powder metal forming method is faster too, often without the need for secondary machining operations, like chamfering or deburring, the manufacturing process and timeframe is considerably reduced.